mergesort/Anchorman/README.md

 ![That doesn't make any sense](gifs/doesnt_make_sense.gif)

 Nah. `NSLayoutAnchor` is pretty neat!
 But it's still a bit tedious of an API.
-Try writing `.translatesAutoresizingMaskIntoConstraints = true` and `.active = true` 10 times over.
+Try writing `.translatesAutoresizingMaskIntoConstraints = true` and `.isActive = true` 10 times over.
 But we can make it a bit easier with a *very* thin layer of abstraction.

 ![I don't know what we're yelling about!](gifs/yelling.gif)